WHAT IS A CALORIE SURPLUS?

 CALORIE SURPLUS EXAMPLE

-Let’s say you need 2,000 calories per day just maintain your body weight.
+Let’s say you need 2,000 calories per day just to maintain your body weight.

 Given that 1kg of body fat contains approximately 7,700 calories (1lb of body fat contains approximately 3,500 calories), you’d need to eat 7,700 OVER your maintenance in order to gain a kilo of fat.